PudgyPoppins/caps/README.md

 * 1/25 show and hide map/coordinates in nonprofit create/update view if no coordinates, clear coords on submit if there's no address, sets default coords to network coords if they don't exist, moved map and geocoder and coordinates by where the address field is, and completely automated the coordinates and address field!
 Added a custom template filter to use regex to shorten addressess that are too long.
 * 1/26 added a map for the detail view of the network and nonprofit, and added scss, a navbar, and a gravitar.
 Moved around some templates.
 You can now log in and out, and reset your password if you forgit it.
 I added login restrictions to some views.
 I added a custom user model, too.
 * 1/28 renamed the customuser model (which took a lot of trouble), and created a user profile screen
+* 1/29 changed the navbar up just a bit, added the users' created nonprofits/networks to their profile, added a redirect view.
+If you're already logged in, it fills out your email for the password reset form.
+I overrided the password reset email, too, and its subject.
+I realized that before I add groups, I should finish with adding the calendar app as well as the reporting system